Things to Do

 For cross country skiing, nearby Blackwater Falls offers ungroomed trails, while Whitegrass, in Canaan Valley, offers a larger system of groomed trails.
 Both offer ski and snowshoe rentals.
 Whitegrass also offers lessons and an excellent café open for lunches daily and weekend dinners by reservation.
 On Sundays in ski season Whitegrass offers fantastic nature walks led by Chip Chase with snowshoes provided free to participants.

-Whitewater Rafting — Guided whitewater rafting is available from Blackwater Outdoor Adventures in St. George (40 minutes) or Cheat River Outfitters in Albright (50 minute drive).
+Whitewater Rafting — Guided whitewater rafting trips along the Cheat River are available from Blackwater Outdoor Adventures in St. George (40 minutes) or Cheat River Outfitters in Albright (50 minute drive).
 Call in advance to reserve a space.

 Fishing — Trout are plentiful in the Blackwater and along the Dry Fork.
 Stocking begins in late winter and proceeds throughout the spring.
 Fishing licenses can be purchased at the lodge at Blackwater Falls State Park.